 #1.
 Pick: Buying Lab Grown Diamonds At James Allen

 Why Buy With James Allen?

 The catalog consists of lab created diamonds as small as .21 carats up to 6.12 carats.
 Each of these lab created diamonds have different diamond grades.

 Each lab diamond on James Allen is a real diamond, NOT a diamond simulant like cubic zirconia.
 Each lab diamonds is certified by the IGI (International Gemological Institute) so you know you're getting what you pay for.

 Typically, with natural diamonds, we want a certification with the GIA (Gemological Institute of America) or AGS (American Gem Society).
 But in the case of synthetic diamonds, IGI certifications do a better job of pinpointing exacts, rather than broadly speculating like GIA does with lab diamonds.

 Diamond prices at James Allen are always cheaper than your popular diamond retailers at brick and mortar locations.
-Lab created diamonds are known to be between 20%-30% cheaper than mined diamonds, even if they have the same crystal structure and finished product.
+And lab created diamonds are known to be between 20%-30% cheaper than mined diamonds, even if they have the same crystal structure and finished product.

 So if you combine James Allen's standard great pricing plus the lower lab diamond prices, you can get a round 1-carat lab created loose diamond for $2,000 less than it's mined counterpart from other stores.